jwarlick/jwarlick/README.md

 ### Things I'm working on (watch this space!):

 - An anonymized version of a data visualization / business intelligence project for industry
-- A recommendation system project for music streaming
+- A prediction experiment with music streaming data

 ### A little more about me:
 - 👬 I identify as L**G**BTQ (Pronouns: he/him)